-The Branch has transferred fair value level of financial instruments from level 2 into level 3 during the period.
+In 2021, the Branch has transferred fair value level of financial instrument from Level 2 into Level 3 during the year.
 The change in Level 3 financial instruments is disclosed in Note 4.4.

 4.2 Valuation techniques used to derive Level 1 fair values